sweirich/graded-haskell/README.md

 [GraD](GraD/)
 -------------

-"A Graded Dependent Type System with a usage-aware semantics", by Pritam Choudhury, Harley Eades III, Richard A. Eisenberg and Stephanie Weirich.
+"A Graded Dependent Type System with a Usage-Aware Semantics", by Pritam Choudhury, Harley Eades III, Richard A. Eisenberg and Stephanie Weirich.
 Published in POPL 2021 and available [here](https://dl.acm.org/doi/10.1145/3434331)